lucb31/rs-voxie/README.md

 ---

-## 🙋‍♂️ Notes to Self

-- This project is primarily for learning — code quality will improve over time.
-- Try to write clean, idiomatic Rust, but don’t stress perfection on the first pass.
-- Commit often.
-Break things.
-Have fun.

----

-## 📸 Screenshots (Coming Soon)
+## 📸 Screenshots

-> Will add screenshots or GIFs of progress here.
+> Coming Soon — will add screenshots or GIFs of progress here.

 ---